sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 - _"You're welcome?"_
 - _"Thank you ... for thanking me?"_
 - _"I appreciate that, thank you."_
-- _"I didn't really do much, but nontheless, I appreciate the gesture."_
+- _"I didn't really do much, but okay."_
 - _"No need, the real heroes are still serving."_

 ![confession bear meme](https://i.imgflip.com/1v6tq8.jpg)